Bossy1996/Face-recognition/README.rst

 ================
-Face_recognition is a face detection and recognition library which allows you to detect and recognize faces without using OpenCV.
+Face_recognition is a face detection and recognition library which allows you to detect and recognize faces without using OpenCV's face detection.

-Built using Dlib models.

 It's provided a simple face detection and face recognition command line tool that lets you detect and recognize images from a folder using the command line.

-It't the firs version of the library.
+It was builded using the Dlib face detection models.

 Features
 ________